Oops! Something went wrong while submitting the form.

 Causes of Hypothyroidism

-The most common cause of hypothyroidism is Hashimoto’s thyroiditis, or Hashimoto’s disease.
+The most common cause of hypothyroidism in developed countries such as the United States is Hashimoto’s thyroiditis, or Hashimoto’s disease.
 This is an autoimmune disorder in which the immune system attacks the thyroid gland, gradually destroying it.
 Hashimoto’s disease causes the thyroid gland to become inflamed and unable to produce sufficient thyroid hormones.
 (Source)

-Another cause of hypothyroidism is the use of lithium.
-Often taken as a medication, lithium can affect the synthesis and secretion of thyroid hormones.
+Hypothyroidism may also be caused by the use of lithium to treat certain psychiatric disorders, as lithium can affect the synthesis and secretion of thyroid hormones.
 Severe iodine deficiency can also lead to hypothyroidism because iodine is needed to synthesize thyroid hormones.
+Hypothyroidism due to iodine deficiency is very uncommon in the United States.
 (Source, Source)

 Causes of Hyperthyroidism

-Graves’ is thought to result when autoantibodies bind to those receptors, causing the thyroid to overproduce its hormones.
+In Graves’ disease, though, antibodies bind to thyroid receptors in the same way TSH does, but they stimulate the thyroid in a way that is uncontrolled and causes it to overproduce its hormones.
 Like other autoimmune disorders, Graves’ is more common in women than in men.
+(Source)

 Other causes of hyperthyroidism include solitary toxic adenomas, which are lumps that grow on the thyroid and produce thyroid hormones.
 Once common in iodine-deficient areas, there may be a genetic component to development of thyroid adenomas.
 On the other hand, iodine-induced thyroid dysfunction may be caused by ingesting excessive amounts of iodine.
 (Source, Source)